lnmiit-ai/Resources/Week 1 /README.md

 6. Create a [LinkedIn][3] , [Github][4] , [Medium][5] profile.
 7. Complete the Python tutorial attached.
 8. Complete the Assignment in the `assignment` folder and submit the solution with the code.
+9. For Probability and Statistics as well as Linear Algebra, start from [Maths of Machine Learning][10]

 # Installation:
 Do the prerequistes yourself like installing `Ubuntu` and `pip`.